Community equipment in care homes

 NHS Continuing Healthcare

-Care homes may be required to provide certain equipment as part of regulatory standards for people who are receiving NHS Continuing Healthcare.
+Care homes may be required to provide certain equipment as part of regulatory standards for people who are receiving NHS Continuing Healthcare (CHC).

 Care homes must provide a certain level of standard equipment to all residents appropriate to their registration.
 However, some residents in homes will require bespoke equipment to meet specific assessed needs identified in their NHS Continuing Healthcare care plan.
-The Clinical Commissioning Group should make appropriate arrangements to assess for and meet these needs.
+The Integrated Care Board should make appropriate arrangements to assess for and meet these needs.

 Paying for equipment